EstefaniaDelgado/Testimonials-Grid-Boostrap/README.md

 # Testimonials-Grid-Boostrap 👩🏻
-These are cards design using with Boostrap grid.
+These are cards design using Boostrap grid.
 ## Deploy 🚀
 GigHub-Pages